W3rni0/RACTF_2020/readme.md

 port = 23125
 connect()
 ```
-as you can see all the challenges are like we've seen in previous challenges, I used pwntools' remote module instead of sockets as was recommended by the CTF teams beacuse I am more accustomed to it, by running the code we get:
+as you can see all the challenges are like we've seen in previous challenges, I prefered to use pwntools' remote module instead of sockets as was recommended by the CTF team beacuse I'm more accustomed to it, by running the code we get:

 ![](assets//images//really_speedy_algorithm_2.png)